Gentux/romain.soufflet.io/_posts/2017-03-14-re-organize-your-team.md

 start your Donjon & Dragon campaign, you have to create your character and assign some skill points.
 This is the same with your team.

-Most team I met in my life weren't really ones, this is not just several lads hanging arround and sharing a manager.
-Team define themselve by interractions, and it implies to create connections between people.
+Most team I met in my life weren't really ones: this is not just several lads hanging arround and sharing a manager.
+Team defines themselve by interractions, and it implies to create connections between people.

 Those connections will create unexpected behaviour, team member won't work for a manager, but they will for the sake of the team.

-First of all, to create a team with your employee or coworker, you need to give them responsabilities.
+To achieve that, treat your team like a person, give it a name to refer to it.

+Then, you can give it responsabilities.
 Your team needs to embrace the project, it needs to know exactly the goal behind each actions.

-Secondly, defines global objectives, do not assign task to a person, give your task to the whole team and let the team decide who will do the actual job.
+With this new person, you won't assign a task to a specific person, give it to the whole team and let all members decide who will do the actual job.
+If someone gives you a task, talk with the entire team before doing anything.

 When you put that together, your people will start to work as a team, together, to solve global problems that makes sense.
+But it's not enough, you need a second person: a **neutral judge**

+Because several peoples working together will generate conflict, you need someone or something to help them decide what to do.
+If you give this role to a human, that'll just be another manager... let's try something different: Give this to automation tools.

+Examples:

+* Code quality : Use **eslint** and ask the team to define rules
+* Code review : Use **Pull request** and ask the team to chose a way to review each one of them
+* Documentation : Decide to write a README.md and let the team complete it

+Once you put all of this in place, you have a team, a strong base to build something great !

 ## Level 1 : Train your neutral judge

+But hey ! your neutral judge is not a person... it's not a single thing either, it's just a bunch of tools !!

+Yes, but we can work this out, by giving it a personality.
+You can call it Jarvis like Iron Man, Skynet like Terminators or HAL if you want.
+In the reste of this article, we will call it **Timmy**.

+**Timmy** won't be define as a single thing, your team know that because it's your team that took **Timmy** in place.

+And **Timmy** is not really smart, but he is rigorous and impartial.
+So let's ask him to do more stuff.
+Try to make him install your product for example.

+You'll see, it's not the simplest task in the world.
+And when you successfully see your product run by **Timmy**, you know that every new team member will succeed too, because, hopefully, this new team member will be smarter that **Timmy**.

+You can, afterwards, define testing on your product, cause you'll have a standard plateform and launch procedure to launch tests.

-By default, humans evolved with an **individual mindset**.
+The goal behind all of this might be difficult to see: by default, humans evolved with an **individual mindset**.
 People in your team will try to get credit for themselves, they'll try to implement their idea even if they were proven wrong.

-:: NOTE :: Create a personality

-As a team member, you need to be vigilant and make sure teams rules are applied.

-For example, in dev team, you can define the following:

-* We use a linter to tell if the code is pretty or not
-* We have to respect a specific and exhaustive list before submitting our pull requests
-* We cannot merge our own code, it must be reviewed by at least one another person

-All those item **have to be neutral**.
-No feelings in it, just code.
-As it is neutral by definition, nobody can contest its result, every one has to comply.

-Another big part of your neutral authority is tests.

-Every dev team talks about tests, I saw dozens of wrong way to implement tests, so today we will clarify things, here the mon common misconception :

-* Tests won't help you earning time
-* Tests won't improve your product quality
-* Tests won't be easy to implement

-**Tests will force your team to define a default environment to run your tests**

-And once you got that clean environment, and only then, writing tests will be useful.
+By giving all of the validation stuff to **Timmy**, team members won't be able to tell things like « it worked on my laptop », they'll colaborate to have **Timmy**'s approbations for the work.
+All team members are equal with accptance criteria.

 ## Little Break